EHB-MCT/portfolio-starter-DinaBouazzafen/README.md

-# 💄 Buckhain's World - A Makeup Enthusiast's Dream 🌟
+# 💄 Buckhain's World 🌟

 Welcome to **Buckhain's World**, a whimsical realm where the love for makeup meets the power of technology.
 This is a place where every brush stroke, every shade, and every palette tells a story.
 Created by me, Buckhain, as a sanctuary to keep track of all the beautiful things in the world of makeup that catch my eye. 💖